rstacruz/npm-pipeline-rails/README.md

 ## Configuration

-npm-pipeline-rails provides these configuration options:
+npm-pipeline-rails provides these configuration options below.
+Put them inside `config/application.rb` (not in an initializer!).

 ```rb
 # These are defaults; in most cases, you don't need to configure anything.